We invest in what truly matters, ensuring we grow in our relationship with Christ and our parish family.

 Contact: Ann Bielek

 St. Teresa's Outreach is a ministry dedicated to helping those in need regardless of faith, background or life circumstances.
-We coordinate food collections and distributions, as well as sandwhich making and other outreach needs as they are indentified.
-We also support the Bread Run, Giving Tree, Anthony's Garden and Street Ministry.
+We coordinate food collections and distributions, as well as sandwich making and other outreach needs as they are identified.
+We also support the Bread Run, Giving Tree, Anthony's Garden, Open Shelter and Street Ministry.

 Contact: Robin Ruehlen